Hydroponic farming has a number of advantages over conventional farming. So what are the Benefits of Hydroponics Farming v/s Traditional Farming

-Standard field farming practises have received a lot of criticism, with issues ranging from soil erosion to huge water use to outbreaks of food-borne illness.
+Standard field farming practices have received a lot of criticism, with issues ranging from soil erosion to huge water use to outbreaks of food-borne illness.

 Many of these issues are addressed by the hydroponic farming industry.